danielsaidi/website_danielsaidi/collections/_posts/2025/2025-11-10-building-closed-source-binaries-with-github-actions.md

 ## Step 4 - Setting up the GitHub Actions workflow

-To set up the GitHub Actions workflow that will be used to build our distribution binaries, create a `.github/workflows` folder in the project root and add a `binaries.yml` file to it.
+To set up the GitHub Actions workflow that will be used to build our distribution binaries, create a `.github/workflows` folder in the project root and add a `xcframework-binaries.yml` file to it.

-Since the [GitHub article]({{page.github-article}}) doesn't include the build script used to generate the required binaries, the workflow below contains everything you need, provided that you use [SwiftPackageScripts]({{page.scripts}}).
+Since the [GitHub article]({{page.github-article}}) doesn't include the build script used to generate the required binaries, the workflow will use [SwiftPackageScripts]({{page.scripts}})'s `framework.sh` script.

 First, add this to the workflow file to give it a name, specify that we will trigger it manually, and that it should run on macOS 15.
 We also specify the framework name as a variable.